Table of Contents

 Could a data breach be lurking in the dark?
 Here are 4 tips to help secure devices to rid of cyber-security threats

-1. Best practice for device security
+1. Best practice for device security and cyber-security threats

 Our first tip is to reassess internal policies for company-issued IT assets and encourage staff training on the following:

 Ensure a strong passcode is set up on internal desktops PCs, laptops and mobile devices for better protection against hackers and theft attempts.

 Devices unable to receive the latest upgrades, such as Windows 10 and iOS 13 should be refreshed and recycled just in case.

 Lock devices – Make sure your device screen is locked when not in use.
 A privacy screen protector is also a good touch for preventing shoulder surfing attacks.

 Delete old applications – Many iOS and Android applications that are accessible on the App Store and Google Play are riddled with high-risk vulnerabilities.

 Use a private VPN – Be wary when connecting to Wi-Fi in public spots when mobile working whether it’s travelling on the train for a meeting or in a coffee shop.

 2. Protect sensitive data after use

 Simply resetting your device isn’t enough to have complete control.
-Data security firm, Blancco, found that 42% of hard drives and SSDs tested that were sold on eBay still held data – this is definitely not a safe solution for your business.
+The data security firm, Blancco, found that 42% of hard drives and SSDs tested that were sold on eBay still held data – this is not a safe solution for your business.

 3. Have an IT asset management plan

 For effective IT asset management keep a manifest of corporate hardware so you know exactly where your devices are, all the time.

 Not only could a misplaced company device lead to data loss for the employee but critical business information can be lost too.

 4. Securely dispose of IT assets to remove the risk of cyber-security threats

 Don’t be encouraged to stockpile redundant IT equipment – always ensure devices at end-of-life are securely disposed of via an approved IT Asset Disposal provider.

-They might offer a free collection in hopes of reaping return from your old kit.
+They might offer a free collection in hopes of reaping a return from your old kit.
 However, the risks implied with this are not recommended.

-Look for accreditations such as ADISA, Blancco and a registered Waste Carrier Licence.
+Look for accreditations such as ADISA, Blancco, and a registered Waste Carrier Licence.
 You should also receive asset documentation through recycling and data erasure reports which you can use against your next audit.